 Sunwing Airlines turned to GetJet Airlines following the grounding of the Boeing 737 Max.
 Sunwing Airlines was required to wet lease in capacity to cover existing programs.
 Mark Williams, President of Sunwing Airlines commented: “We are very satisfied to have found such an experienced ACMI partner.
 We appreciate GetJet Airlines’ experience and ability to provide an important contribution to our operations at this time.”

 GetJet Airlines is an IOSA registered ACMI and charter operator that is headquartered in Lithuania.
-Its fleet has expanded 300% in the past 2 years, and currently stands at 17 aircraft: 7 Boeing 737, 6 A320s, a wide-body Airbus A330 and 3 Airbus A319s.
+Its fleet has 8 aircraft: 1 Boeing 734, 4 A320s, a wide-body Airbus A330 and 2 Airbus A319s.